Landscaping often involves a mixture of different garden surfaces. Arbour Landscape Solutions Lt...

 For lower light levels, opt for wildflowers that naturally grow in woodland margins or near hedgerows.
 Think foxgloves, nettle leaved bellflower, wood sage, verbascum.
 These beauties tend to be at their best in springtime, before the tree canopy fills in, and combine well with waving grasses.
 Try this wildflower seedmix for shade.

 Still confused?
-At ALS we’re lucky to be in touch with some real wildflower enthusiasts who would be more than happy to help you find the right seedmix for your project.
+At Arbour Landscape Solutions we’re lucky to be in touch with some real wildflower enthusiasts who would be more than happy to help you find the right seedmix for your project.
 Simply email us to tell us a little about your project and your clients’ expectations and we’ll do our very best to suggest some wildflower species that will give you the results you need.